 Eating is a cheap, no-frills affair in Sumenep.
 Warung restaurants, usually of the point-and-pick Padang variety, are commonplace, as are kaki lima carts.
 In both settings the usual Indonesian staples – rice, noodles, satay, tofu, tempe, water spinach and so forth – are down-to-earth, filling and effortlessly delicious.

-A distinct flavour can be found in Sumenep’s take on soto Madura, the island’s speciality soup, which incorporates bean sprouts, noodles, chicken, boiled eggs and steamed rice.
+Sumenep’s take on Soto Madura, the island’s speciality soup, offers a distinct flavour incorporating bean sprouts, noodles, chicken, boiled eggs and steamed rice.
 Should that not prove too filling, indulge in nasi jagung, a unique blend of rice and corn.

 There are rich pickings for those with a sweet tooth, too.
 Gettas, gooey fried lumps of glutinous rice and grated coconut covered in sugar, is a popular snack, as is angsle, a soup-like dish of milk, bread, peanuts and boiled green beans.
 The daintiest sweet prize goes to jubede, a miniature log-like roll made from rice flour and brown sugar, all tied up in a tiny bow.

 As a predominantly Muslim area, alcohol is widely unavailable in Sumenep.
 Instead, vendors offer a wide range of teas, coffees and iced fruit juice concoctions, including stinky durian flavour.
 At night, coffee shops are the social scenes of choice.
 Take a pick from the larger, cavernous venues complete with live music and karaoke, such as Java In or Ramio, or enjoy the intimacy of smaller haunts as found in Tabularasa or Mbahid.